Landlord Horror Stories21-01-2018 | Landlord News

 As retold by a Reddit thread contributor quoted by : “This happened to my friend’s rental… [the tenant] cut off chunks of drywall, put dead fish in the walls, and sealed it back up.

 “The owners couldn’t figure out the smell for weeks.
-They repainted, got it professionally cleaned a few times, searched endlessly.
+They repainted it, got it professionally cleaned a few times, and searched endlessly.
 Eventually, they figured something died in the walls.”

 The dominatrix in Frank Lampard’s flat